Giulia Grisi

 Giulia Grisi (22 May 1811 – 29 November 1869) was an Italian opera singer.
 She performed widely in Europe, the United States and South America and was among the leading sopranos of the 19th century.

-Her second husband was Giovanni Matteo Mario de Candia (also known as "Mario the Tenor"), scion of a noble family of the Kingdom of Sardinia.
+Her second husband was Giovanni Matteo de Candia (also known as "Mario the Tenor"), scion of a noble family of the Kingdom of Sardinia.
 She is buried at Père Lachaise Cemetery in Paris.
 Her grave is marked "Juliette de Candia", styled in her married last name; usually better known by the courtesy title the Marquesse of Candia.